jochemhoogendijk/jochemhoogendijk.github.io/index.md

 ## Publications
 Below you can find my preprints and publications.
-- Higher order moments for SPDE with monotone nonlinearities [Link](https://arxiv.org/abs/2203.15307)
+- Higher order moments for SPDE with monotone nonlinearities (with Manuel Gnann and Mark Veraar).
+[Link](https://arxiv.org/abs/2203.15307)